LegionV2/hello-world/README.md

 # hello-world
 Getting into the just of (G)it
-Legion, a coder-in-learning, getting re-introduced to git.
+Rasharen, a coder-in-learning, getting re-introduced to git.